microsoft/vscode-docs/docs/remote/troubleshooting.md

 To open a non-default distro, run `code .` from the WSL shell of the distro to use or use **Remote-WSL: New Window using Distro**.

-Opening a remote WSL window on a non-default WSL distro requires Windows 10, May 2019 Update (version 1903).
-With older WSL versions, VS Code can only use the **default distro**.
+ With WSL versions older than Windows 10, May 2019 Update (version 1903), the WSL command can only use the **default distro**.
+For this reason, the Remote- WSL might prompt you if you agree to change the default distro.

-You can use [wslconfig.exe](https://docs.microsoft.com/windows/wsl/wsl-config) to change your default as needed.
+You can always use [wslconfig.exe](https://docs.microsoft.com/windows/wsl/wsl-config) to change your default.

 For example: